The Human Truth Foundation

 Health:

 Public health in Oman is very good.
-Oman comes in the best 20 in its immunizations take-up30.
-It does better than average in terms of its alcohol consumption rate31, its adolescent birth rate18, its food aid and health contributions and WHO compliance32, its fertility rate13 and in its average life expectancy11.
-Oman doesn't do so well in other areas.
-Oman does worse than average in terms of its smoking rate33 (still good for Asia).
-The prevalence of overweight adults has increased by 14% between 1976 and 2016.
+Oman comes in the best 20 for its immunizations take-up31.
+It does better than average in terms of its alcohol consumption rate32, its adolescent birth rate20, its food aid and health contributions and WHO compliance33, its average life expectancy11 and in its fertility rate14.
+But, things could still be better.
+Oman does worse than average for its smoking rate34 (still good for Asia).
+The number of overweight adults has increased by 14% between 1976 and 2016.
 Life expectancy in Oman improved by +8.2yrs in the 30 years from 1990, just over the global average improvement of +7.9yrs.
+Oman is amongst only 41 countries who have seen their fertility rate drop by more than 4 since the 1960s.
+Its peak fertility rate was 8.13 in 1981.

 Life Expectancy